MeridianGH/suitbot/README.md

 It uses [discord.js](https://discord.js.org/) and [Discord Music Player](https://discord-music-player.js.org/) for its main features.

+Head on over to the [dashboard](http://suitbot.xyz) for more information!

 Join the [Discord server](https://discord.gg/qX2CBrrUpf) for information about updates and support or if you'd like to report a bug or leave a suggestion.

 ## Availability